How to Lock Orientation to Stop Screen Rotation in iOS 8 and iOS 7

-Yes, you can still lock the screen orientation in iOS 7 to prevent the display from rotating itself when an iPad, iPhone, or iPod touch has been physically turned onto its side.
+Yes, you can still lock the screen orientation in iOS 8 and iOS 7 to prevent the display from rotating itself when an iPad, iPhone, or iPod touch has been physically turned onto its side.
 The orientation lock is now in a quicker access location contained within Control Center, making it much faster to access from anywhere than it was before.
 Regardless, if you’re a creature of habit and haven’t found the setting since it has been moved, don’t feel too bad.
 Here’s how to get to it faster than ever with Control Center:

 - Swipe up from the very bottom of the display to summon Control Center – you can be on the lock screen, at the home screen, or in an app